maxint-rd/arduino_core_ch32/libraries/EEPROM/README.md

 This CH32 version of the library provides a familiar API to emulated EEPROM using the Option bytes area in flash memory.

 Ported to CH32 by Maxint R&D, based on multiple sources:
-- Code from the Option Data example of CH32V003fun by @CNLOHR.
+- Code from the Option Data example of CH32V003fun by @CNLOHR and various WCH EVT Flash examples.
 - Arduino original copyright (c) 2006 David A. Mellis.
 All right reserved.
 New version by Christopher Andrews 2015.
 - ESP8266 version copyright (c) 2014 Ivan Grokhotkov.
 All rights reserved.